Rainbow Island (1917 film)

 Rainbow Island is a 1917 American short comedy film featuring Harold Lloyd.
+It is an extant film.

 Plot

 While fishing in a rowboat, Harold and Snub find a message in a bottle.
 The paper contains a map of Rainbow Island with an X indicating buried treasure.
 When they row to the island in search of the treasure, they are quickly captured by a tribe of cannibals.